 The way that I have been inspired to read teen literature tends to be from meeting authors, listening to them talk about their work, and then getting curious about what they wrote.
 This happened to me first with Walter Dean Myers, then with David Levithan.
 I heard Levithan discuss his work at a Teen Week event at The New York Public Library and was inspired to read How They Met and Other Stories.
 Levithan seemed very interesting to me.
 I have read some of his other works, but I am impressed by the variety of perspectives he has on love stories in this particular work.

-by Jason Baumann, Coordinator of Humanities and LGBT Collections, Stephen A. Schwarzman Building October 31, 2011
+by Jason Baumann, Coordinator of Humanities and LGBT Collections, General Research Division, Stephen A. Schwarzman Building October 31, 2011

 Tomorrow, November 1st at 6pm, join Thomas Glave (English, General Literature, and Rhetoric, SUNY Binghamton) at the CUNY Graduate Center for this year's Audre Lorde/Essex Hemphill Memorial Lecture.
 Thomas Glave is the author of Whose Song? and Other Stories, The Torturer's Wife, and the essay collection Words to Our Now: Imagination and Dissent (winner of a 2005 Lambda Literary Award).
 He is editor of the anthology Our Caribbean: A Gathering of Lesbian and Gay Writing from the Antilles (winner of a 2008 Lambda Literary Award).
 The Audre Lorde/Essex Hemphill Memorial Lecture is

-by Jason Baumann, Coordinator of Humanities and LGBT Collections, Stephen A. Schwarzman Building October 11, 2011
+by Jason Baumann, Coordinator of Humanities and LGBT Collections, General Research Division, Stephen A. Schwarzman Building October 11, 2011

 In case you need some inspiration this National Coming Out Day, check out It Gets Better: Coming Out, Overcoming Bullying, and Creating A Life Worth Living edited by Dan Savage and his partner Terry Miller.
 The book shares stories of coming out and thriving from LGBT notables from Gene Robinson to Suze Orman, as well as everyday people.
 My favorite is Urvashi Vaid's essay "The only reason big changes happen is when people like you and me decide to fight for things to change, when we take action to make ...
 Read More ›

-by Jason Baumann, Coordinator of Humanities and LGBT Collections, Stephen A. Schwarzman Building September 20, 2011
+by Jason Baumann, Coordinator of Humanities and LGBT Collections, General Research Division, Stephen A. Schwarzman Building September 20, 2011

 Given today's historic repeal of DADT, it important to remember just how long exclusion from military service has been affecting LGBT people in the U.S. It is often thought that exclusion of gays and lesbians from military service focussed in WWII.
 However, there is evidence that there were soldiers discharged for homosexuality as early as the American revolutionary war.
 Last year, the Library received a unique letter documenting a member of the U.S. navy who was discharged for homosexuality in 1914.
 The donor, David Jarrett kindly transcribed the letter with the donation.
 The letter is Read More ›

-by Jason Baumann, Coordinator of Humanities and LGBT Collections, Stephen A. Schwarzman Building August 29, 2011
+by Jason Baumann, Coordinator of Humanities and LGBT Collections, General Research Division, Stephen A. Schwarzman Building August 29, 2011

 If you haven’t already, make sure to check out Michael Schiavi’s new biography of Vito Russo: Celluloid Activist: The Life and Times of Vito Russo.
 As Schiavi eloquently glosses—“Twenty years after Vito’s death, we remember him as the author of The Celluloid Closet, as one of Gay Liberation’s angriest agitators, and as one of the earliest, most eloquent voices raised on behalf of people with AIDS.”
 The biography was researched using the Read More ›

-by Jason Baumann, Coordinator of Humanities and LGBT Collections, Stephen A. Schwarzman Building June 25, 2011
+by Jason Baumann, Coordinator of Humanities and LGBT Collections, General Research Division, Stephen A. Schwarzman Building June 25, 2011

 Remember, marriage equality passed in New York last night because of 40 years of political activism.
 Pictured above is GAA's Jim Owles with "Gay Power to Gay Lovers" wedding cake at the Gay Activist Alliance's zap of the New York City Clerk for marriage equality in 1971.
 CONGRATULATIONS!!!...
 Read More ›

-by Jason Baumann, Coordinator of Humanities and LGBT Collections, Stephen A. Schwarzman Building June 23, 2011
+by Jason Baumann, Coordinator of Humanities and LGBT Collections, General Research Division, Stephen A. Schwarzman Building June 23, 2011

 In case you missed the runway fashion show at this year's Anti-Prom, the fabulous designs of the students from the High School of Fashion Industries are on view in the Fifth Avenue window of the Mid-Manhattan Library.
 And to see the story behind the designs check out our online videos of Design NYPL 2011.
 The teen-selected theme for the 2011 Anti-Prom was "Super Prom."
 Teen designers explored the meaning of super, from caped crusaders to spandex-wearing super villains and everything in between during their visits to the Library for the Read More ›

-by Jason Baumann, Coordinator of Humanities and LGBT Collections, Stephen A. Schwarzman Building June 20, 2011
+by Jason Baumann, Coordinator of Humanities and LGBT Collections, General Research Division, Stephen A. Schwarzman Building June 20, 2011

 Boy meets Boy while wandering in the Vast Fields of Ordinary?
 Kicked Out Tales from the Closet?
 From Glee to DADT to It Gets Better, what’s happening in the world of LGBT youth?
 Here from authors and illustrators as they talk diversity, identity and visibility in the YA book world.
 For ages 12 and up.

-by Jason Baumann, Coordinator of Humanities and LGBT Collections, Stephen A. Schwarzman Building May 18, 2011
+by Jason Baumann, Coordinator of Humanities and LGBT Collections, General Research Division, Stephen A. Schwarzman Building May 18, 2011